Outer Banks, North Carolina

 Home to the first English Colony in the New World, there is now a Fort Raleigh National Historic Site on the island, honoring those first brave settlers.
-Other popular attractions include the Roanoke Marshes Lighthouse, the North Carolina Aquarium, the Elizabethan Gardens and The Lost Colony outdoor drama, now in its 76th season.
 The Lost Colony drama tells the story of the 117 settlers who sailed from Plymouth, England, landed on Roanoke Island and then vanished two years later.

 Festival Park and Elizabeth II

 Explore this 25 acre interactive historic site that includes the Roanoke Adventure Museum, the Settlement Site, an American Indian Town and more.
 Then board and discover life aboard a tall ship in the 16th century.
 Costumed sailors answer questions about the ship, set the sails, and swab the decks while you enjoy spectacular views from the quarterdeck.